 Business travelers aren’t a market segment that a travel brand should ignore or take for granted.
 These consumers have the potential to be extremely loyal customers, arguably more so than leisure guests.
 But earning the loyalty of corporate travelers means you first need to know who they are.
 You have to identify their buyer personas: their backgrounds and their needs.
-Only when you’ve gained greater understanding of the consumers that require – or prefer – business class travel can you effectively reach them and earn their business.
+Only when you’ve gained greater understanding of the business travelers’ needs can you effectively reach them and earn their business.

 Know the Consumer.
 Meet the Need.
 Gain a Customer.